GDSC-IAU/optional-week-1/README.md

 ## Overview

-In this week we will learn a bit moreabout audio handlers in flutter.
+In this week we will learn a bit more about audio handlers in flutter.
 We will learn how to play audio files, how to record audio and how to use the microphone.

 ## Objectives